Coptic Orthodox Sunday School Movement: The Early Sunday School Movement

 In 1918 the Coptic Sunday School movement began to be formally adopted by the Church.
 Protests against the name and its protestant inspiration led to the official name being The Sunday Gospel for Schools, however, that name did not last long, and soon the original name of the movement was restored.
 A General Committee seated in Cairo was set up to organize curricula and the administrative functions of the movement.
-Habib Girgis who was by the this time the Dean of the Theological Seminary, was named General Secretary of the Committee, with Pope Cyril V being its president.
+Habib Girgis who was by this time the Dean of the Theological Seminary, was named General Secretary of the Committee, with Pope Cyril V being its president.
 Due to the general feelings of mistrust between the clergy and the laity at that time, Habib Girgis ensured that the Sunday School remained a joint effort between the two, ensuring that the clergy of a local parish had key roles in its Sunday School.
 By 1936, the number of Sunday Schools in Egypt had grown to 85, with three in Sudan, and 1 in Ethiopia.
 To maintain the quality of the spiritual education offered by the Sunday School servants, Habib Girgis mandated that they all pass specific accreditation courses.
 Since many Servants lived in distant and remote areas, many of them had to complete their Servant Certifications by correspondence; this marked the first time distance education had been implemented in Egypt.
 As the Sunday School movement began to expand, it began to issue its own publication, the Sunday School Magazine in 1948.
 The role of the magazine was to disseminate information about the movement as well to provide an extra means of Christian Education.
 By the end of Habib Girgis's life, in 1951, the Sunday school movement had expanded to include 650 branches, with a total of 2100 classes, 43,000 pupils, served by 2,500 teachers in both Egypt and Sudan.